SudoSanauu/Hell-Game-Rules/questions.md

 How did your character die?
 What actions did they take which led up to their death?

 In Hell progress is most often made by working with others.
 What does your character bring to those they work with?
-What do they expect from those they who they work with?
+What do they expect from those who they work with?

 Its said that in Hell the only way to cause any change or achieve your desires is to make it to the bottom of the 9th Layer.
 What does your character desire or want to change?
 What do they hope to achieve by traveling to the 9th Layer?